rofl0r/scidb/trunk/src/tk/treectrl/README.txt

 		the visible width (excluding the needed width for the header).
 The list may be empty.
 Assume all columns if no list is given.

-	<pathName> element configure <elem-id> \
-				-specialfont <font> ?<first> <last>?
-		Sets a second font that wil be used for any unicode point >= 256.
-Optional a range may given, in this case this font will only be used for characters inside this range (inclusive the border values).

 "pathName item sort itemDesc ?option ...?" has new option: